 When employees don’t balance their work with their personal life’s demands, fatigue, burnout, and stress ensue.
 As a result of this decline in mental health, productivity and relationships in the workplace are also bound to be negatively affected.

 To help encourage a healthy work-life balance, employers are offering flexible working hours, remote working arrangements, and personal days.
-However, this often isn’t enough for employees to have a healthy balance between the two realms.
-Incorporating volunteerism into the workplace is one way that work-life balance can flourish, in addition to the benefits listed above.
+However, more is needed for employees to have a healthy balance between the two realms.
+In addition, incorporating volunteerism into the workplace can help improve work-life balance.

-This guide breaks down the benefits of volunteering and explains how volunteering can improve employee productivity and work-life balance.
+This guide breaks down the benefits of encouraging volunteerism and explains how volunteering can improve employee productivity and work-life balance.

 Improved physical well-being

-When employees sit at their desks day after day, working to complete upcoming assignments and attending endless meetings, their physical health is more likely to decline if they don’t schedule routine days off.
+When employees sit at their desks day after day, working on completing upcoming assignments and attending endless meetings, their physical health is more likely to decline if they don’t schedule routine days off.

-Volunteering allows employees to shift their focus during their workday and think about something else.
 The majority of one’s workday typically consists of group meetings, emails, and independent projects.
-In order for an individual to reduce stress and improve their mindset, it is crucial to encourage volunteers to switch up their mundane task routines through volunteering.
+In order for employees to reduce stress and improve their mindset, it is crucial to encourage employees to shift focus away from their 9-5 regime through volunteering.

-When they return to work after volunteering, many workers find that this shift in mindset helps them tackle their work with more enthusiasm and less anxiety.
+For example, when an employee volunteers with an environmental-related nonprofit and participates in a beach day clean-up, they are helping to contribute to a more sustainable planet—shifting focus on doing good in their communities.
+When they return to work after volunteering, they will find that this shift in mindset helps them tackle their work with more enthusiasm and less stress.

 Creating A Culture Around Work-Life Balance With Kambeo Hubs

 Kambeo Hubs is a powerful tool that links employees to rewarding volunteer opportunities in their community.
-Employees will have their profile within Kambeo Hubs (while also being a member of their company’s Hub), discover volunteering opportunities, and watch their impact grow over time.
+Employees will have the ability to discover volunteering opportunities that meet their specific interests, cultivate community connections, and track their social impact over time.